abington/SDO-Pattern/README.md

 See the [Test Contract](https://github.com/chippyash/SDO-Pattern/blob/master/docs/Test-Contract.md)

-### End of life notice

-In March 2018, developer support will be withdrawn from this library for PHP <5.6.
-Older versions of PHP are now in such little use that the added effort of maintaining compatibility is not effort effective.
-See [PHP Version Stats](https://seld.be/notes/php-versions-stats-2017-1-edition) for the numbers.

 ## What?

 This library supplies the Service Data Object (SDO) pattern.
 SDOs have a [long history](http://en.wikipedia.org/wiki/Service_Data_Objects) and provide a way to abstract